CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 #### SYS.2.1.M39 Uninterruptible and Stable Power Supply [Home Automation] (A)

-If there are increased availability requirements for clients, they should be connected to an uninterruptible power supply (UPS) so that power outages can be bypassed until either the (backup) power supply is restored or the clients are shut down in an orderly manner.
+If there are increased availability requirements for clients, they should be connected to an uninterruptible power supply (UPS) so that power outages can be bypassed until either the (backup) power supply is restored or the clients shut down in an orderly manner.
 More detailed information about an uninterruptible and stable power supply can be found in the module and the implementation notes for the SYS.1.1 General Server.

 #### SYS.2.1.M40 Operation Documentation